bodoba/valveControl/README.md

 The schedule table is initialized with the entries in the file specified with `-s`.
 On top of these all events present before shutdown will be restored unless the `-c` option is present.

+Use `-p` if you run multiple instances.
+This allows to address every instance individually.
+The `/YardControl/...`  prefix shown in all examples here will have to be changed to the specified prefix.

 ## System Setup

 tbd